Memory Spine vs Weaviate:

 Frequently Asked Questions

-Common questions about Memory Spine vs Weaviate and the ChaozCode platform.
+Common questions about Memory Spine vs Weaviate.

 Yes.
 If your primary need is giving AI agents persistent memory with conversation tracking and agent handoff, Memory Spine is purpose-built for that.
 Weaviate is a powerful general-purpose vector database better suited for enterprise search, multi-modal data, and complex query patterns.